Jabo’s Bar-Be-Q

 Seasoning: Salt & pepper

 Description: Served as lean slices for the platter, the brisket has a nice smoke flavor that comes through with each bite, and was well seasoned, but could have used a little bit more.
 That said, they did have a nice peppery finish to them.
 Even though the lean slices were from the end, they were all juicy and well trimmed, with just enough fat to them.
 Minimal smoke ring to each piece, but a really solid brisket overall and would get again.
-For being a St. Louis style bbq spot, I had slightly lower than average expectations for the brisket, so was pleasantly surprised when it was as good as it was
+For being a St. Louis style BBQ spot, I had slightly lower than average expectations for the brisket, so was pleasantly surprised when it was as good as it was

 Baby Back Ribs